Dominik Kaiser: RB Leipzig

 Kaiser left TSG 1899 Hoffenheim for RB Leipzig, a club based on Regionalliga Nordost, on 11 July 2012, signing a contract until 2016.
-The move saw Kaiser reunited with Manager Ralf Rangnick, who he known at TSG 1899 Hoffenheim.
+The move saw Kaiser reunited with Manager Ralf Rangnick, who he knew at TSG 1899 Hoffenheim.

 Kaiser made his RB Leipzig debut in the opening game of the season, starting the whole game, in a 1–1 draw against Union Berlin II.
 He then scored his first goal for the club on 23 September 2012, in a 3–0 win over Germania Halberstadt.
-Since making his debut for the club, Kaiser quickly established himself in the starting eleven for the side, playing in the defensive midfield under Alexander Zorniger.
-He started every match in the league since the start of the season until he suffered an ankle injury during a 1–1 match against Carl Zeiss Jena on 3 December 2012.
-He, again, injured his ankle in early–March.
-Despite the injuries, Kaiser then helped the side win the Regionalliga Nordost and won promotion to the 3.
+Kaiser helped the side win the Regionalliga Nordost and won promotion to the 3.
 Liga, after three seasons in the Regionalliga after beating Sportfreunde Lotte.
-He later went on to score three goals in 26 appearances in all competitions at the end of the 2012–13 season.

 In the 2013–14 season, Kaiser started the season well when he scored on Matchday 3, in a 2–1 win over Wacker Burghausen.
-Kaiser started every match since the start of the season and scored four more goals before missing one game, due to suspension.
 After returning from suspension, Kaiser then scored again on 21 December 2013, in a 2–1 win over Hallescher FC.
-In a follow up match against Wacker Burghausen on 25 January 2014, he captained RB Leipzig for the first time in his career, which saw RB Leipzig lose 1–0.
-It came after when he was appointed as the vice–captain in early–January 2014.
+In a follow-up match against Wacker Burghausen on 25 January 2014, he captained RB Leipzig for the first time in his career, which saw RB Leipzig lose 1–0.
 He later captained RB Leipzig again for the second time this season, which came against SV Elversberg on 2 March 2014 and scored, as well as, assisting another goal, in a 2–0 win.
 Then, on 3 May 2014, Kaiser scored a hat–trick, as well as, setting up two goals, in a 5–1 win over 1.
 FC Saarbrücken, a win that help the club reach promotion to 2.
 Bundesliga after finishing the season in second place and became the first team since the introduction of the 3.
 Liga to win promotion to the 2.
 Bundesliga after only one season.
 Initially playing out as a defensive midfielder position, Kaiser then switched into playing as an attacking midfielder position.
-For his performance, Kaiser was named 3.
-Liga Player of the Year.